rlucente-se-jboss/fdo-aio-demo/README.md

 script that a webcam is attached and the `/dev/video0` device exists.

-Run the script to install and configure the FDO all-in-one components and setup the edge device FDO configuration files..
+Run the script to install and configure the FDO all-in-one components and setup the edge device FDO configuration files.

     sudo ./06-install-fdo-aio.sh